driedfruit/jenkins-minimal-perfect-hash/README.md

 Project aim:

-Update it to a modern form-factor (a git repo) for rise accessibility.
+Update it to a modern form-factor (a git repo) to rise accessibility.
 Replace "standart.h" with real standart headers, merge Makefiles, write small man page, etc (Maybe rewrite the text below to be less personal, to allow easier tweaks).